Share it! Science : Composting with Worms! A Great Activity for School or Home

 This post contains affiliate links, meaning I will receive a small commission (at no additional cost to you) if you make a purchase after clicking a product link.
 Please see disclosures page for more details.

 The great thing about compost is that it can be accomplished on a small or large scale.
 For home gardens and classrooms small scale composting is easy to start and will keep kids engaged throughout the entire year.
-Worm composting is one excellent way to introduce children to the composting process.
-Maintaining a worm bin is simple, it creates little to no odor, and you will always have a supply of worms for some hands-on learning!

-Building and Populating Your Worm Bin
+Building and Populating Your Worm Compost Bin

 You can easily build your own worm bin, or you can purchase one.
 I inherited a Worm-A-Way bin filled with worms when I took on my teaching job.